Joe-Collins-1986/minesweeper/README.md

    <details>
       <summary style="font-weight:bold">Username Accepted Space</summary>
    <br>
-   I wanted the the users to enter a name between 1-10 characters long to be used in the scoreboard.
-To do this I used if statements and called validation errors if the user hit enter without typing anything or if they enterd a username longer than 10 characters.
+   I wanted the users to enter a name between 1-10 characters long to be used in the scoreboard.
+To do this I used if statements and called validation errors if the user hit enter without typing anything or if they entered a username longer than 10 characters.

    ![Username Spaces](readme_assets/bugs/username/username-spaces.png)

    However in testing it was identified that a user could enter a space with no other characters and it would not call a validation but would also present no name on the scoreboard.
-To combat this my mentor introduced me to the .strip() function which removes spacing at the begining and end of the string whilst leaving the spacing in the string alone.
+To combat this my mentor introduced me to the .strip() function which removes spacing at the beginning and end of the string whilst leaving the spacing in the string alone.

    I added this to the user input field alongside the .lower() function and it resolved the issue.